wnfs-wg/car-mirror-spec/README.md

 # 4. Caches

 It is RECOMMENDED that CAR Mirror-enabled nodes maintain local caches of peer states, metadata about their own block stores, and memoization tables.
-Using unique peer IDs from libp2p, TLS session, or a session-limted nonce is RECOMMENDED.
+Using unique peer IDs from libp2p, TLS session, or a session-limited nonce is RECOMMENDED.

 # 5. FAQ